Center for Educator Preparation

 The purpose of the RASW is to help you form a “habit of mind” where you are reflecting upon your impact on the student, i.e. are they learning?
 And if not, how can you address the issues in order to help the student make progress?
 The following resources will help you record your reflective analysis.

-A Supervising Practitioner (SP) offers suggestions on the clinical placement of the teacher candidate in a cooperating school.
-In addition, the SP will: informally observe and provide feedback to the teacher candidate (TC), confer with, mentor and support the candidate throughout their program for an average of 10 hours per course, and offer input on the teacher candidate’s UNH CPS class assignments when solicited by the teacher candidate.
+A Clinical Experience Educator (CEE) offers suggestions on the clinical placement of the teacher candidate in a cooperating school.
+In addition, the CEE will: informally observe and provide feedback to the teacher candidate (TC), confer with, mentor and support candidate throughout their licensure program for an average of 10 hours per Clinical A course, and offer input on the teacher candidate’s UNH CPS class assignments when solicited by the teacher candidate.

-To serve as a supervising practitioner, you must have a minimum of five years teaching experience and hold current certification in the area(s) in which the candidate wishes to become certified.
-SPs are provided with Professional Development certificates for their time spent working with a teacher candidate each term.
+To serve as a CEE, you must have a minimum of five years of teaching experience and hold the current license in the area(s) in which the candidate is pursuing licensure for.
+CEEs are provided with Professional Development certificates for their time spent working with a teacher candidate each term.

-Here are additional resources to help you support a teacher candidate as a supervising practitioner!
+Here are additional resources to help you support a teacher candidate as a Clinical Experience Educator!

-- Field Placement and Clinical Experiences for Cooperating Schools and Programs
+- Clinical Placement and Experiences for Cooperating Schools and Programs

 - Observation and Post Conference Assignment